firelink-data/padder/README.md

 let padded: String = "cool".pad(10, Alignment::Center, Symbol::Zero);
 ```

 which would produce the padded String `000cool000`.
-You can also pad to an already allocated buffer, allowing you full control of heap allocations, like below:
+You can also pad to an already allocated buffer, granting you full control of any heap allocations, like below:

 ```rust
 let width: usize = 8;